Skip to main content

 --config-patch @patch.yaml

-If you are using Omni, you can deploy Cilium using the manifest sync feature in a cluster template.
+If you are using Omni, the recommended approach is to deploy Cilium using the manifest sync feature in a cluster template.
+Omni will wait until the Kubernetes API is available and the cluster is healthy before applying the Cilium manifests.
 Step 1.
-Create a values.yaml file with the Cilium Helm values:
+Create a values.yaml file with the Cilium Helm values by running:

 ipam: